tioui/Vim_Eiffel_IDE/README.md

 Installation
 ------------

-This plugin is created with Vinscript and Python (v2).
+This plugin is created with Vimscript and Python (v2).
 So, be sure that your vim is compile with Python2 support.
 You can see by using:

 ***
 	vim --version